meteorshowers/RCF-pytorch/README.md

 #### image edge detection

-To train a HED model on BSDS500:
+To train a RCF model on BSDS500:

         python train_RCF.py